edulis8/block-and-frame/README.md

 ## Roadmap

-See our roadmap on this project at [GitHub Issues](https://github.com/Block-and-Frame/block-and-frame/issues).
+See our roadmap for this project at [GitHub Issues](https://github.com/Block-and-Frame/block-and-frame/issues).

 ## Contributing